-On August 24, 2022, the Company entered into an agreement with this third-party manufacturer and issued 1,222,281 shares of common stock with a fair value of \$3.2 million as part of a payment agreement.
-The shares were valued at \$2.66 per share based on the closing price of the Company's common stock on the date of the agreement.
+On August 24, 2022, the Company entered into a payment agreement with this third-party manufacturer and issued 40,743 shares of common stock with a fair value of \$3.2 million as part of that agreement.
+The shares were valued at \$79.80 per share based on the closing price of the Company's common stock on the date of the agreement.
 As part of the agreement, the Company also paid this third-party manufacturer \$1.3 million on September 1, 2022, \$1.0 million on October 3, 2022, and \$1.0 million in November 2022.
 In addition, the Company and the third-party manufacturer agreed that services to be rendered in future periods, as specified in the agreement, will be paid or settled at the Company's discretion, in a combination of cash and issuance of the Company's common stock.
 The agreement also amended certain agreements executed in prior years which eliminated future financial commitments of the Company.

 During the year ended December 31, 2022, the Company recorded research and development expenses in the aggregate of \$3.6 million for services rendered by this third-party product manufacturer and made additional payments of \$900,000.

-As of December 31, 2022, the Company was indebted \$2.3 million to this third-party product manufacturer and was reported as part of accounts payable in the accompanying balance sheet.
+As of December 31, 2022, the outstanding balance due to this third-party product manufacturer amounted to \$2.3 million.